SKIP TO MAIN CONTENT

 Bio

-Rose has a Master’s Degree from Harvard University in Business Mgmt and Org.
-Behavior, and Design Thinking Certification from Stanford.
-After Grad school, Rose joined Forbes/Fortune top 100 companies such a Raytheon and CapitalOne in leadership roles to direct people strategy.
-In 2015 she left corporate to start her entrepreneurial journey.
+Rose holds a Master’s Degree in Business Management and Organizational Behavior from Harvard University and a Design Thinking Certification from Stanford.
+After graduating from Harvard in 2010, Rose joined Forbes/Fortune top 100 companies such as Raytheon and CapitalOne in leadership roles to direct people strategy.
+In 2015, she left the corporate world to start her entrepreneurial journey in Commercial Real Estate.

 Ray Hemmig